felangel/mason/.github/ISSUE_TEMPLATE/ci.md

 **Description**

-Describe what changes need to be done to the ci/cd system and why
+Describe what changes need to be done to the ci/cd system and why.

 **Requirements**